Fewer Americans had health insurance last year before pandemic struck, Census report shows

 Still, the report provided contrasting images of Americans’ financial well-being, also showing that the number of people living in poverty continued to decline in 2019.
 According to the Census figures, the official poverty rate fell to 10.5 last year, compared to 11.8 percent in 2018, marking the fifth consecutive annual decline in the national poverty rate.

 Meanwhile, median household income jumped to its highest recorded level.
 But poverty levels are expected to have worsened markedly this year as the pandemic wreaked havoc on the economy and millions of Americans lost their jobs.

-Though the reasons are sharply debated, the new data signify that the first three years of President Trump’s tenure were a period of contracting helath insurance coverage, which could have left more Americans exposed financially and reluctant to seek medical care when the pandemic hit this year.
+Though the reasons are sharply debated, the new data signify that the first three years of President Trump’s tenure were a period of contracting health insurance coverage, which could have left more Americans exposed financially and reluctant to seek medical care when the pandemic hit this year.
 They reversed gains that began near the end of the Great Recession and accelerated during early years of expanded access to health plans and Medicaid through the Affordable Care Act.
 That sprawling law that was a signature domestic achievement of President Obama and has been derided by Republicans, including Trump, ever since.

 The Census findings are laden with political significance, given that polling consistently has shown health care as among the most prominent issues on voters’ minds for the presidential election less than two months away.
 And the pandemic, in which at least 6.5 million people in the United States have reported cases of covid-19, and deaths are approaching 200,000, has cast into neon the importance of being able to afford health care when sick.